SuruchiMandal/Decoding-the-Dynamics-of-Instagram-Users/README.md

 The project leverages the following tools and software:

 - **MySQL Workbench**: Used for database management, data extraction, and transformation.
-- **Tableau**: Employed for data visualization and creating interactive dashboards.

 ## Project Structure

 The repository is organized as follows:

 - `data/`: Contains the dataset used for analysis (in SQL format).
 - `sql_queries.sql`: Includes SQL queries used to extract and manipulate data.
-- `visualizations/`: Contains visualizations created using Tableau.
 - `README.md`: This file, providing an overview of the project.